Marketing Courses Online Mean Anyone Can Learn

 It’s no longer the case that an understanding of digital marketing is something best left to niche specialists.
 When online sales surpassed the $300 billion annual tally in the fiscal year of 2014, anybody who wasn’t already involved in online retail enterprise immediately became interested.
 Considering the amount of revenue currently being spent online and the potential for leaving money on the table, executives in all industries have taken notice.
-If you or your staff aren’t yet trained in digital marketing, the time might be ripe for investing in a digital marketing course, even for staff outside the marketing department.
+If you or your staff have not yet had an opportunity to learn about online marketing, the time might be ripe for investing in a digital marketing course, even for staff outside the marketing department.

-When investing in any digital marketing course, you’re going to want to ensure that these high-level topics are covered, while also looking for programs that offer insights into new and emerging online marketing trends as well.
+When investing in any digital marketing course, you’re going to want to ensure that these high-level topics are covered while also looking for programs that offer insights into new and emerging online marketing trends as well.
 Another aspect to be aware of is the availability of support within the program.
 An ideal environment will offer relatively small class sizes and include the opportunity to learn about these topics in a hands-on manner.
-An investment into a digital marketing course for yourself or your staff now can pay massive dividends down the road and a failure to do so could be a lights-out punch to the core of your brand.
+If you or your staff learn digital marketing now, it can pay massive dividends down the road.
+A failure to do so could be a lights-out punch to the core of your brand.